smirarab/celfie/README.md

 #### Pre-selected TIMs

-TIMs are available at `TIMs/sample_tims.txt` for individual CpG TIMs, and `TIMs/sample_tims_summed.txt` for reads summed +/-250bp around a TIM.
+Example files showing how TIMs could be structured are available at `TIMs/sample_tims.txt` for individual CpG TIMs, and `TIMs/sample_tims_summed.txt` for reads summed +/-250bp around a TIM (these are just example files based on the first part of chromosome 1).
 We recommend using the `TIMs/sample_tims_summed.txt` for improved decomposition performance.

 The TIMs represent markers for the following tissues: